www.scantips.com

 The +1 and -1 are the initial investment

 Caution: There is a mathematics problem of "fractional powers of negative numbers" involving complex numbers (√-1, etc.), which is an annualization problem.
 The annualization exponent is fractional and negative gains can be a problem.
-Handheld calculators may have less problem with it than Javascript.
+That might not be current information, as I have not had any problem with it here.
+Handheld calculators are said to maybe have less problem with it than JavaScript.
 If you even get a result, you can verify the annualization result is correct by the verification reversal method back to the beginning gain.
 Positive gains should not be a problem.

 Do NOT confuse Annualized rate with Average rate.
 Average rate is just a sum, does not compound, and is not useful for a market variable rate result.
 Years of 10%, -10%, 20%, -20%, 30%, -30% computes Zero average, but is instead -13.5% total gain and -2.39% Annualized Return.
 (See Average above)